omerfarukozturk/AnomalyDetection/README.md

 The rules are applied to a control chart on which the magnitude of some variable is plotted against time.
 The rules are based on the mean value and the standard deviation of the samples."

 https://en.wikipedia.org/wiki/Nelson_rules

+The script (AnomalyDetection.py) checks anomaly in daily credit card expenditure dataset according to average weekly expenses.
+This script uses the first 52 weeks in the training (for calculating 𝑥̅ and 𝜎), so rest for testing.

+Generates a table as csv file that is as follows:
+The code fills the cells by 1, if there is an anomaly for the respected week and rule; otherwise, the value of the cell is 0.